dialvare/MicroShift-OSTreeSystems-blog/README.md

 As edge computing evolves and increases every time, new requirements and capabilities are needed in order to deploy and manage workloads on the edge.
 MicroShift arises from the necessity of having a solution capable of providing the same experience that we could have by running OpenShift/Kubernetes on traditional infrastructures while decreasing the resource footprint.
 Therefore, MicroShift allows deploying Openshift solutions at scale for field-deployed edge computing devices.

 To ensure basic security standards, edge computing should run on optimized operating systems.
-OSTree based systems provide immutability and are based in transactions for rollbacks and upgrades.
-In addtion to providing a safe environtment, these systems also allow avoiding workload disruptions.
+OSTree based systems provide immutability and are based on transactions for rollbacks and upgrades.
+In addition to providing a safe environment, these systems also allow avoiding workload disruptions.
 These capabilities make OSTree based systems the ideal environment to run MicroShift on.

 There are currently several Operating Systems which fall under this category (OSTree based systems).
 Among the most known options we can find OS such as Fedora IoT or RHEL for Edge.
 In this blog, we'll be focusing on how to deploy MicroShift on Fedora IoT.

 ## Installing Fedora IoT
-The first steep will be installing the choosen Operating System in our machine.
+The first step will be installing the chosen Operating System in our machine.
 We can download the Fedora IoT image from the [official releases page](https://getfedora.org/en/iot/download/).
-In my case, I'm going to select the **Fedora 36: Installer ISO for x86_64** (the latest version at the time i'm writting this blogpost).
+In my case, I'm going to select the **Fedora 36: Installer ISO for x86_64** (the latest version at the time I'm writing this blogpost).

 Once the installer is downloaded we need to set up the machine to reboot and initialize from that ISO image.
 Right after restarting the machine, we'll see the next screen.
 Select **Install Fedora-IoT 36**: